List of rice dishes

 This is a list of rice dishes from all over the world, arranged alphabetically.
 Rice is the seed of the monocot plants Oryza sativa (Asian rice) or Oryza glaberrima (African rice).
-As a cereal grain, it is the most widely consumed staple food for a large part of the world's human population, especially in Asia and the West Indies.
+As a cereal grain, it is the most widely consumed staple food for a large part of the world's human population, especially in Asia, Africa and the West Indies.
 It is the grain with the second-highest worldwide production, after maize (corn), according to data for 2010.